EFTEC/snowflake-mysql/README.md

 ## Considerations.

 This generator of code is based on Twitter Bootstrap.
-It uses an epoch to determine the different (in 1/1000th seconds) between the epoch and the current date and time.
+It uses an epoch to determine the difference (in 1/1000th seconds) between the epoch and the current date and time.

 It also allows to set a node/id, so it is possible to generate unique Id's even in a cluster-server without replications.
 It only allows up to 1024 nodes.